zackosowski/CSVault/_Articles/Binary.md

-Computer processors consist of a bunch of tiny switches called "transistors".
+Computer processors consist of a bunch of tiny switches called "[[Transistors|transistors]]".
 * these transistors can either be ON or OFF, just like a light switch
 * on and off positions are referred to as 1 and 0
 * electrical signals flip the switches to 1 and 0